cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/end-of-support/plan-upgrade-older-versions-office.md

 To ensure a smooth installation of Microsoft 365 Apps, it's recommended to uninstall any previous versions of Office on the device.
 This step is particularly important for MSI-based installations, which must be removed before installing Microsoft 365 Apps to avoid potential conflicts.
 For more information on removing MSI-based Office versions, see [Remove existing MSI versions of Office when upgrading to Microsoft 365 Apps](../deploy/upgrade-from-msi-version.md).

-If you're upgrading from a Click-to-Run version, such as Office 2016 or Office 2019, the process is simpler because both versions use the same installation technology.
-The Microsoft 365 Apps installer handles the upgrade automatically, without needing you to manually uninstall the previous version.
+If you have existing Click-to-Run versions of Office installed such as Office 2016 or Office 2019, you can also remove them during the upgrade process by using the Office Deployment Tool.
+For more information, see [Configuration options for the Office Deployment Tool](../deploy/office-deployment-tool-configuration-options.md).

 ## Upgrade to newer versions of Project and Visio